4 Microscale: the contractile unit

 4.1.2 Contractile unit modeling

 Collective dynamics of molecular motors within a contractile unit has been studied since the late 1990s notoriously by J. Prost and J.F.
 Joanny’s group at Institut Curie (Paris) (Jülicher and Prost 1995, 1997; Plaçais et al. 2009; Guérin et al. 2010; Guérin, Prost, and Joanny 2011).
-It has been shown in particular that the mechanical feedback induced by the presence of a shared mechanical load or a shared elastic backbone can lead to rich dynamical behaviours involving for instance spontaneous oscillations.
+They have shown in particular that the mechanical feedback induced by the presence of a shared mechanical load or a shared elastic backbone can lead to rich dynamical behaviours involving spontaneous oscillations.

-A typical model of this type can be formulated as follows (Guérin, Prost, and Joanny 2011).
-Let \(\rho(x,t)\) be the density of attached molecular motors such that \(\rho(x,t)\mathrm{d}x\) is the number of motors in the attached state at time \(t\) whose positions are inside any interval of the type \([x + n\ell, x + n\ell +dx]\), where \(\ell\) is the distance between consecutive binding sites and \(n\) is an integer.
+A typical model of this type is a direct analog to the Huxley-Hill model (see Section 3.2.1), which can be formulated as follows (Guérin, Prost, and Joanny 2011).
+Considering the mean-field asumption mentioned in Section 3.4.4, let \(\rho(x,t)\) be the density of attached molecular motors such that \(\rho(x,t)\mathrm{d}x\) is the number of motors in the attached state at time \(t\) whose positions are inside any interval of the type \([x + n\ell, x + n\ell +dx]\), where \(\ell\) is the distance between consecutive binding sites and \(n\) is an integer.
 The myosin filament is considered rigid, and its position is denoted by \(X\).
 The attachment and detachment rates are denoted by \(f\) and \(g\), respectively, like in the two state Huxley Hill model, see Section 3.2.1.
 Notice that to maintain the system out of equilibrium these two rates should not satisfy the detailed balance.1

 1 In this respect, this formulation slightly differs from the classical Huxley-Hill model, because the latter considers four rates see (Jülicher, Ajdari, and Prost 1997) and Section 3.2.1.